Calendar: Art and history exhibits in Fairfield County

 Westport Historical Society, 25 Avery Pl., Westport.
 Info: westporthistory.org.

 The New Canaan Museum and Historical Society, 13 Oenoke Ridge, New Canaan.
-Info: www.nchistory.org.
+Info: nchistory.org.

-35th Annual American Artisan Show to Benefit Wilton Historical Society, online, through Dec.
-5, www.wiltonhistorical.org.

 Keeler Tavern Museum and History Center, 152 Main St., Ridgefield; 203-438-5485 or keelertavernmuseum.org.